Comic relief: History

 In the classical tradition, the mingling of the tragic and the comic was not allowed.

 Greek tragedy did not allow any comic relief in drama, but had a tradition of concluding a series of several tragic performances with a humorous satyr play.
-Even the Elizabethan critic Philip Sidney, following Horace’s Ars Poetica, pleaded for the exclusion of comic elements from a tragic drama.
+Even the Elizabethan critic Philip Sidney, following Horace's Ars Poetica, pleaded for the exclusion of comic elements from a tragic drama.
 However in Renaissance England, Christopher Marlowe, a member of the University Wits, introduced comic relief through the presentation of crude scenes in Doctor Faustus, following the native tradition of the interlude, which was usually introduced between two tragic plays.
+William Shakespeare also deviated from this principle.

 Function

 Comic relief moments serve the purpose of allowing the audience to "break from the dark and heavy content" and advance the plot.

 Examples

-William Shakespeare deviated from the classical tradition and used comic relief in Hamlet, Macbeth, Othello, The Merchant of Venice and Romeo and Juliet.
-The grave-digger scene in Hamlet, the gulling of Roderigo in Othello, and the mockery of the fool in King Lear provide immense comic relief.
+Comic relief in Shakespeare's plays include Hamlet, Macbeth, Othello, The Merchant of Venice and Romeo and Juliet, and is in immense display in the grave-digger scene in Hamlet, the gulling of Roderigo in Othello, and the mockery of the fool in King Lear.

 Take the Porter scene in Macbeth:"Here's a knocking indeed!
 If a man were porter of hell-gate, he should have old turning the key…Who's there, i' the name of Beelzebub?
 Here's a farmer, that hanged himself on the expectation of plenty: come in time; have napkins enow about you; here you'll sweat for't…Faith, here's an English tailor come hither, for stealing out of a French hose: come in, tailor; here you may roast your goose."In this scene, the Porter serves as the comedic relief.
 In the scene before, King Duncan is murdered by the Macbeth duo.
 After the scene, his body is discovered and the castle is thrown into hysteria.
 His chaotic scene in between serves as a comic relief moment to distract the audience from the gruesome content.